Dan-74/Bitmex-Payroll/README.md

 It creates a Payroll to use with bot.
 You can set-up an Event Manager or AWS schedule to run it on daly basis and at your choose date you will recieve automatically a paiment from to your external wallet.

-NOTE1 : All input amounts are in SATOSHI.
+NOTE1 : All input amounts are in BTC.

 NOTE2 : Each payment has to be confirmed by mail (time limit 30 min) or will be canceled.